 Hello, and welcome.
 My name is Nathan Gunter.
 Sometimes, people call me Nate.
 Here's a short version of my résumé, if you want to take a look.

-I'm a writer and editor who lives in Oklahoma City, Oklahoma.
-I'm the sixth generation of people in my family to call this land home, going back to before it was called Oklahoma and was known instead as Indian Territory.
+I'm a writer, editor, and poet who lives in Oklahoma City, Oklahoma.
+I'm the sixth generation of people in my family to call this land home, going back to before it was called Oklahoma and was known as Indian Territory.
 Some of my ancestors hung around with Belle Starr in a place called Younger's Bend.

 I went to college on the East Coast, where I overeducated myself into unemployability by getting a degree in religion and a minor in philosophy, studying abroad in Ireland and Italy, and learning how to perform poetry from Maya Angelou.
 I then returned home to study something semi-useful, which is how I became a journalist and an editor.